TYPO3-extensions/sphinx/Documentation/AdministratorManual/InstallingExtension/Index.rst

 Installing the extension
 ------------------------

-There are a few steps necessary to install the Sphinx Python Documentation Generator extension.
+There are a few steps necessary to install the Sphinx Python Documentation Generator and Viewer extension.
 If you have installed other extensions in the past, you will run into little new here.

 .. note::
 	**MS Windows Users:** Please set up your environment with Python first.
 Instructions are available as :ref:`a separated chapter <windows-setup>`.

 Installing the extension from Extension Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Sphinx Python Documentation Generator extension can be installed through the typical TYPO3 installation process using the Extension Manager.
+The Sphinx Python Documentation Generator and Viewer extension can be installed through the typical TYPO3 installation process using the Extension Manager.

 .. _configure-sphinx: